SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Aliases: currenttime

 **%timeout** `<@user> <time> <reason>`
     Info: **Admin only.** Times out a user for the specified time and tries to DM them the reason.
 Maximum time is 28 days - 1 second.
+Mention the user or use User ID.
+The reason will get DM'd to the muted person, if the bot can DM the user.
 Uses the same time converter as tempmute and reminders, in a shortened format with any number and d/h/m/s.
     Example: `%timeout @Phxenix 12h30m what an idiot`

 **%unban** `<@user>`